Sang-it/Todo-r/README.md

 # todo'r

 Just a todo app.

+# Features
+- Login as User
-With user and api authentication, and support to add todos for the future.
+- Save todos for the future
+- View missed todos

 Was going to host this website but all my free trials (student) of hosting services have expired.
 I ll host this if I get the chance.